DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 > "Anything that can go wrong will go wrong." - [Murphy's law](https://en.wikipedia.org/wiki/Murphy%27s_law)

-The adage above applies to just about anything in life.
-Applications are no exception.
-If we want the applications we design to be reliable during adverse conditions, we will have to design them with the expectation that things will go wrong.
-We can't blindly hope things won't.
+The adage above can be applied to just about anything in life and applications are no exception.
+If we want our applications to be resilient during adverse conditions, we will have to design them with the expectation that things will go wrong.
+We can't blindly hope they won't.

 > "Hope is not a strategy." - Traditional SRE saying, found in [Google's Site Reliability Engineering book](https://sre.google/sre-book/introduction/)

 ### Working correctly

-When we say an application system is working correctly, we typically mean that it is able to:
+When we declare an application system as working correctly, we typically mean that it is able to:

 1. Perform the expected functionality,
 1. With good enough performance under the expected load,